yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apip_relnotes.md

 * If you are installing API Portal for the first time using this update, see [Install API Portal](/docs/apim_installation/apiportal_install/).
 * If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/).
+* If you are using API Portal 7.7.x with an applied patch and you want to install this update, you need to execute one manual step.
+See [Upgrade API Portal prerequisites](/docs/apim_installation/apiportal_install/upgrade_automatic/#api-portal-with-applied-patches).
-* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal [7.7 November](/docs/apim_relnotes/20201130_apip_relnotes/), then apply this update package to update your API Portal to the May 21 release.
+* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal [7.7 November 2020](/docs/apim_relnotes/20201130_apip_relnotes/), then you must apply API Portal 7.7 **February 22** update, and then you can apply the **May 22** update package.
 * See [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.

+{{< alert title="Note" color="primary" >}}
+We highly recommend following the update flow as outlined above to avoid any incorrect behaviour of the product.
+{{< /alert >}}

 ### Docker containers